Charles Augarde's personal web page

 - Michael Cortis

-- Andrew Deeks, now vice chancellor of Murdoch University, Australia who has his own Wikipedia page
+- Andrew Deeks, now vice chancellor of Murdoch University, Australia (with his own Wikipedia page)

 - Chengbin Du, Hohai University